cern-eos/eos/doc/diopside/manual/getting-started.rst

 Start Services
 --------------

-We will startup four services in a manual way to get a better understanding about the procedure and the used configuration.
+We will startup thre services in a manual way to get a better understanding about the procedure and the used configuration.

 To shorten the setup we disable the firewall for the moment.
 The ports to open in the firewall are explained later.